eclipse-heimlig/heimlig/README.md

 - Most cryptographic algorithms are implemented in software only.
 - Persistence storage for key material is missing.
-- The code has not been audited by security experts.
+- The code has not been independently audited by security experts.

 An example implementation is available for the [STM32H745XI](https://www.st.com/en/evaluation-tools/stm32h745i-disco.html)